Halogen Bulb Ban 2016

 Why Is Halogen Being Banned?

 Halogen lighting technology is grossly inefficient.
 A 50 watt halogen GU10 can now be replaced by an LED that consumes as little as 5 watts!
 That’s an energy saving of over 90%.
 I think it’s strange that consumers even need this ban to force them into becoming energy efficient as LEDs pay for themselves.
 It just takes that initial investment and its money in the bank.
+GU10 LED bulbs also produce significantly less heat than halogen bulbs, which contributes to their efficiency and longevity.

-Switching to LED
+Switching to LED for Improved Energy Efficiency

 • Philips Master Value 4.9W GU10 - Ideal for mimicking the dimming effects of a halogen with the Dimtone version.